-All tuition fees (required and optional) associated with the student's enrollment are due in the Office of the Bursar no later than 4:30 p.m. on the 15th day of each month following billing.
-Fall semester fees are due by September 15, spring semester fees are due by February 15, and summer session fees due dates vary depending on the session.
+All tuition and fees (required and optional) associated with the student's enrollment are due in the Office of the Bursar no later than 4:30 p.m. on the 15th day of each month following billing.
+Fall semester charges are due by September 15, spring semester charges are due by February 15, and summer session charges due dates vary depending on the session.